-Mitchell Kahn, partner at Wingate, Russotti, Shapiro & Halperin, LLP, obtained a $2,200,000 settlement for a 30-year-old laborer who was injured while working at a construction site.
+Mitchell Kahn, attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, obtained a $2,200,000 settlement for a 30-year-old laborer who was injured while working at a construction site.

 At the time of the accident, the plaintiff’s coworkers were removing metal forms off the walls.
 The forms were approximately 2’ x 6’ and weighed approximately 50 lbs.
 Two of the plaintiff’s coworkers were standing on two different 14-foot A-frame ladders, and were passing the forms down to two other coworkers on the ground.
 The plaintiff’s job was to pick up the forms after they were placed on the ground and take them to another location on the worksite.
 The plaintiff contended that while he was bending over to pick up a form, one of his coworkers accidently dropped a metal form on his neck, back, and left shoulder, violating Labor Law 240.
 The plaintiff did not see exactly what took place, and could only testify to what he believed took place.